Google Pay doesn't share customer transaction data with any 3rd party outside payments flow: Google

-NEW DELHI : Google on Friday said Google Pay does not share customer transaction data with any third party outside the payments flow.
+NEW DELHI, Sept 25: Google on Friday said Google Pay does not share customer transaction data with any third party outside the payments flow.

 The clarification from Google came after reports cited the company’s submission to the Delhi High Court saying it is allowed to share customers transaction data with third parties with the prior permission of NPCI and payment service providing (PSP) banks.